XLabCU/holographic-pyramid/README.md

 Then, you'll need a pyramid made out of transparent material like acrylic or perspex.
 The calculator at [https://hologram.kgabriel.dev/en-US/] might be helpful for generating a template that you can use for cutting.
 See also this [instructable](https://www.instructables.com/Reflective-Prism/) which also features the Leap motion controller.

+## Likely problems
+Right now, the code just flips the window object horizontally and vertically.
+This is likely a naive approach.
+Like I said, gotta go get a pyramid.

 ## Usage

 Get your target application running.